cssinjs/jss/readme.md

-## Dynamic stylesheets for web components.
+## Dynamic style sheets for web components.

 Why do we need transpilers like [sass](http://sass-lang.com/) or [stylus](http://learnboost.github.io/stylus/) when we can use javascript to do the same and much more?